SAMMISolutions/SAMMI-Bridge/README.md

 - Closes LB connection to Transmitter

 ## Listening to extension data received from LioranBoard
-Instead of using hooks (like in the old LB), you can directly listen to a specified extension command name payload coming from LioranBoard.
+Instead of using hooks (like in the old LB), you can directly listen to a specified extension command coming from LioranBoard.
 This way you can receive all extension data directly in your running functions.
 Use `lioranboard.on(extensionCommandName)`.
 For example, let's say your extension command name is called Lucky Wheel: